HEIG-COMEM/HEIG-VD_ProjArt_Sentiers-Culturels_ASFJ/README.md

 ## Run development environment

-Run
+Create link to storage directory `php artisan storage:link`

+Create a database in your mysql DB with the same name as defined in the `.env` file

+Then run

 `php artisan migrate:fresh --seed`

-To create database and populate it
+To create tables and populate them

 Then in two separate terminals: